yvishal519/Algorithms/algoexpert.io/questions/Search_For_Range.md

-## Single Cycle Check
+## Search For Range

 #### Problem Statement

-You are given an array of integers.
-Each integer represents a jump of its value in the array.
-For instance, the integer 2 represents a jump of 2 indices forward in the array; the integer -3 represents a jump of 3 indices backward in the array.
-If a jump spills past the array's bounds, it wraps over to the other side.
-For instance, a jump of -1 at index 0 brings us to the last index in the array.
-Similarly, a jump of 1 at the last index in the array brings us to index 0.
-Write a function that returns a boolean representing whether the jumps in the array form a single cycle.
-A single cycle occurs if, starting at any index in the array and following the jumps, every element is visited exactly once before landing back on the starting index.

-`Sample input: [2, 3, 1, -4, -4, 2]
+Search For Range
+Write a function that takes in a sorted array of integers as well as a target integer.
+The function should use a variation of the Binary
+Search algorithm to nd a range of indices in between which the target number is contained in the array and should return this range in the form of an array.
+The rst number in the output array should represent the rst index at which the target number is located while the second number should represent the last index at which the target number is located.
+The function should return [-1, -1] if the number is not contained in the array.

+Sample input: [0, 1, 21, 33, 45, 45, 45, 45, 45, 45, 61, 71, 73], 45
-Sample output: True`
+Sample output: [4, 9]

 #### Explanation